 Rankings—Three players rise in Box-Toppers top 10 season player rankings after each earned Player of the Game honors Friday:

-- Phillies pitcher Aaron Nola (7IP 3H 3R BB 8K W in the 4-3 win over the Mets) earns 1.0 Box-Toppers point, giving him 19.1 for the season, rising from fourth to third place in season player rankings, second among NL pitchers, behind overall leader Max Scherzer of the Nationals (22.1).
+Phillies pitcher Aaron Nola (7IP 3H 3R BB 8K W in the 4-3 win over the Mets) earns 1.0 Box-Toppers point, giving him 20.1 for the season, rising from fourth to third place in season player rankings, second among NL pitchers, behind overall leader Scherzer (22.1).
 He becomes the third player this season to reach 20 Box-Toppers points.
 His previous high total was 2017 with the Phillies when he had 15.8 points,.

 Notable—Diamondbacks pitcher Patrick Corbin is one of five players with more than 10 Box-Toppers points in 2018 to earn Player of the Game honors Friday.